PrSi007/Portfolio/README.md

 ## Purpose

- A static website built for practise using style components .
+ A static website built for practice using style components .

 ## Have a Look